China's 2018 economic growth sinks to 3-decade low

 Forecasters expect Chinese growth to bottom out this year as Beijing's stimulus efforts gain traction.
 However, they have pushed back the time frame for that due to weakening exports.

-Public works spending "is shaping up to be the engine for 2019," Iris Pang of ING said in a report.
+Government-led spending on public works construction "is shaping up to be the engine for 2019," Iris Pang of ING said in a report.
 "However, non-infrastructure business activities will be dismal this year.
 And debt will grow."

-A meeting of Communist Party leaders in December promised tax cuts, better access to bank lending for entrepreneurs and other steps to help the private sector.
+A meeting of leaders of the ruling Communist Party in December promised tax cuts, better access to bank lending for entrepreneurs and other steps to help the private sector that generates China's new jobs and wealth.

-Chinese leaders have been warning that any recovery would be "L-shaped," meaning that companies and investors shouldn't expect growth to rebound to the previous decade's double-digit levels.
+Chinese leaders warned earlier any recovery would be "L-shaped."
+That means companies and investors shouldn't expect growth to rebound to the previous decade's double-digit levels.

 Forecasters expect growth to decline further this year to 6.3 percent or lower.